aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/getting-started/system-requirements/_index.md

 ## Supported Operating Systems

-Aspose.Slides for Java supports any 32-bit or 64-bit operating system that runs the Java runtime including but not limited to:
+Aspose.Slides for Node.js via Java supports any 32-bit or 64-bit operating system that runs the Java runtime including but not limited to:

 ### **Windows**
 - Microsoft Windows 2003 Server ( x64, x86)